Smart, flexible rostering for today’s way of working

 Crown Roster gives planners complete and flexible control of staffing, including budgetary forecasting and shift management.
-An optional module in the Crown WMS, it allows planners to broadcast vacancies online to staff working flexible shifts.
+An optional module in the Crown WFM, it allows planners to broadcast vacancies online to staff working flexible shifts.

 For the employees, it allows them to use the most popular devices to check the shifts for which they are rostered, as well as rest days, and even arrange shift swaps (subject to management authorisation where required).

 - Versatile planning module for Crown WFM; supplements and complements time and attendance software

 - Ideally suited to organisations and businesses running flexible shift systems